wazzamatazz/json-time-series-extractor/README.md

 ## Selecting the Properties to Handle

 By default, `TimeSeriesExtractor` will create a sample for each property on the object except for the configured timestamp property.
 To customise if a property will be included or excluded, you can assign a delegate to the `IncludeProperty` property on the `TimeSeriesExtractorOptions` instance passed to the extractor.
-The delegate receives a string that contains the JSON Pointer path to the property, and returns a Boolean value indicating if the property should be handled or not.
+The delegate receives a [JsonPointer](https://github.com/gregsdennis/json-everything/blob/master/JsonPointer/JsonPointer.cs) that contains the path to the property, and returns a Boolean value indicating if the property should be handled or not.

 For example: